DOM Manipulation #

 reflective of the types annotated in the Mozilla Developer Network (MDN)

 documentation site.
-For example, the HTMLElement
+For example, the HTMLElement interface is

 documented by this